 In September 2017, ExxonMobil had interest in just two offshore blocks in Brazil, totaling slightly more than 161,000 net acres.

 Fast forward one year later: the company now has interest in 26 deepwater blocks across five basins, covering an area nearly the size of the U.S. state of New Jersey.
-In fact, with more than 2 million net acres, ExxonMobil now holds more net exploration acreage offshore Brazil than any other international company.
+In fact, with more than 2 million net acres, ExxonMobil is now one of the largest net acreage holders offshore Brazil among international companies.

 Brazil’s pre-salt basins check all the boxes – high exploratory well success rates, large resource volumes, high rates of recovery, and many other geological and economic characteristics not often seen together – making them high quality opportunities that enhance ExxonMobil’s global portfolio.

 As 2018 draws to an end and we enter 2019, ExxonMobil is mapping out its acquired exploration blocks using 3D seismic technology.
 Beyond that, ExxonMobil expects to begin exploration drilling on the blocks it operates by 2020 and eventually hopes to realize the full value potential of these world-class opportunities – for us, our partners and the government and people of Brazil.

 Scroll through our infographic to understand why, when it comes to Brazil, ExxonMobil is thinking big …